fiskl-accounting/help-docs/docs/Style-Guides/content-style-guide.md

 - Provide text alternatives for non-text content
 - Ensure sufficient color contrast for text and backgrounds

-Remember: The goal is to create documentation that is easy to understand, navigate, and apply.
-Always consider the user's perspective and needs when writing.
+Remember: Consistency is key.
+Always use sentence case for menu items, and choose clear, action-oriented names that users can easily understand and navigate.